-In response to certain quostions which the Ambassador asked the Foreign Service, the following information was received.
-It shods some light on the sequence of events during the 2 days following the return of the Fukuryu Maru to Yaizu, but before the mishap had come to the attention of the Embassy.
+In response to certain questions which the Ambassador

+asked the Foreign Service, the following information was received.

+It sheds some light on the sequence of events during the 2 days following the return of the Fukuryu Maru to Yalzu, but before the mishap had come to the attention of the Embassy.

 (1) The crew first contacted the ship's owner, and the director of the Fisherman's Union.
-On the day of their return crew members who were scriously affected consulted a physician of the Kyoritsu Hospital.
+On the day of their return the members who were seriously affected consulted a physician

-(2) Two of the fishermon, and , who were in more serious condition left the Kyoritsu on March 15 for Tokyo where they visited Doctor Shimizu at the Tokyo University Hospital.

-(3) Professor Shiokawa made radiation measurements of the ship on March 16 and on the basis of his findings all of the crew members consulted a physician who recommended that the men be hespitalized.
+- crew members who were seriously affected consulted a physician of the Kyoritsu Hospital. - (2) Two of the fishermen, Yamamoto and Masuda, who were in more serious condition left the Kyoritsu on March 15 forces Tokyo where they visited Doctor Shimizu at the Tokyo University Hospital. - (3) Professor Shiokawa made radiation measurements of the ship on March 16 and on the basis of his findings all of the crew members consulted a physician who recommended that the men be hospitalized.